MMP for Enriques pairs and singular Enriques varieties: Introduction

 \section{Introduction}

-Irreducible holomorphic symplectic (IHS) manifolds are simply connected, compact K\"ahler manifolds that carry a holomorphic symplectic form generating the space of holomorphic $2$-forms.
-According to the Beauville-Bogomolov decomposition theorem \cite{Beauville83a}, they form one of the three building blocks of compact K\"ahler manifolds with vanishing first Chern class.
+Irreducible holomorphic symplectic (IHS) manifolds are simply connected, compact K\"ahler manifolds carrying a holomorphic symplectic form that generates the space of holomorphic $2$-forms.
+According to the Beauville--Bogomolov decomposition theorem \cite{Beauville83a}, they constitute one of the three building blocks of compact K\"ahler manifolds with vanishing (real) first Chern class.
 Enriques manifolds, on the other hand, are projective manifolds that are not simply connected and whose universal covering is a projective IHS manifold.
-In particular, they can be viewed as \'etale quotients of the latter.
+In particular, they can be viewed as finite \'etale quotients of the latter.
 They were defined and studied independently by Oguiso and Schr\"oer \cite{OS11a,OS11b} and by Boissière, Nieper-Wi{\ss}kirchen and Sarti \cite{BNWS11}.
 IHS and Enriques manifolds are regarded as higher-dimensional generalizations of K3 and Enriques surfaces, respectively.
 It is natural to extend these two notions to the singular setting as well.

-Primitive symplectic varieties (see \autoref{dfn:PSV}) have been introduced as singular analogues of IHS manifolds.
+Primitive symplectic varieties (see \autoref{dfn:PSV}) have been introduced as singular analogs of IHS manifolds.
 Their class constitutes the most general framework for moduli and deformation theory \cite{BL21,BL22}.
-It is also stable under the operations of the Minimal Model Program (MMP).
-In particular, given a log canonical pair $(X,B)$ such that $X$ is a projective IHS manifold and $B$ is an effective $\R$-divisor on $X$, Matsushita and Zhang \cite[Theorem 4.1]{MZ13} showed that any sequence of flops starting from $(X,B)$ terminates with another log canonical pair $(X',B')$ such that $X'$ is again a projective IHS manifold and $B'$ is a nef and effective $\R$-divisor on $X'$.
+It is also preserved under the operations of the Minimal Model Program (MMP).
+Moreover, given a log canonical pair $(X,B)$ such that $X$ is a projective IHS manifold and $B$ is an effective $\R$-divisor on $X$, Matsushita and Zhang \cite[Theorem 4.1]{MZ13} showed that any sequence of flops starting from $(X,B)$ terminates with another log canonical pair $(X',B')$ such that $X'$ is a projective IHS manifold and $B'$ is a nef and effective $\R$-divisor on $X'$.
 Lehn and Pacienza \cite[Theorem 1.2]{LehnPac16} established later the following more general result.

 \begin{thm} Let $X$ be a projective IHS manifold and let $B$ be an effective $\R$-divisor on $X$ such that $(X,B)$ is a log canonical pair.
 Then any $(K_X + B)$-MMP terminates with a minimal model $(X',B')$ of $(X,B)$, where $X'$ is a $\Q$-factorial primitive symplectic variety and $B'$ is a nef and effective $\R$-divisor on $X'$. \end{thm}